NoLooseEnds/Scripts/R710-IPMI-TEMP/readme.md

 It uses setpoints and temperature ranges you can tune to your heart's content.
 I use it to keep the fans low but increasing to a soft volume up to 40 degrees, ramp it up quickly to 50degrees, then very quickly towards full speed much beyond that.
+It also has an ambient air temperature threshold of 32degrees where it gives up and delegates control back to the firmware.
+Don't run your bedroom IT closet at 32 degrees yeah?

 It's got a signal handler so it defaults to default behaviour when killed by SIGINT/SIGTERM.